markmusic27/learning/typescript/notes/annotations_functions_&_objects.md

   equation = 1 / equation;
   equation = equation.toFixed(2);
   return Number(equation);
-}
+};
 ```

 In this snippet, TS knows that the function is returning a number because of `Number(equation);`.

-__However, it is essential to _never skip this step_ since it makes the code clear and there are instances where we need it.__
+**However, it is essential to _never skip this step_ since it makes the code clear and there are instances where we need it.**

 ---